Train With Purpose. Fly With Confidence.

 “I recently completed the USI Dallas College Drone Workshop and gained valuable hands-on experience in just a few days.
 Mr. Hill’s expertise and passion made the training especially impactful.”
 Read Vassil Doudov's story.

 Unmanned Aircraft Systems (UAS) technology is introduced at Dallas College through a combination of academic coursework and hands-on experiential learning opportunities.
-These experiences allow students to explore how drone technology is applied to real-world challenges, innovation initiatives and industry-driven projects.
+These experiences let you explore how drone technology is applied to real-world challenges, innovation initiatives and industry-driven projects.

 Academic Learning Opportunities

-Students engage with aerial data and geospatial analysis concepts that support mapping, planning, and data visualization applications.
+Learn how to use aerial data and geospatial analysis concepts in mapping, planning and data visualization applications.

-Drone technology is utilized to support modern surveying practices, including aerial data collection and site analysis.
-Students gain exposure to how unmanned aircraft systems enhance efficiency and accuracy in land measurement and field operations.
+Drone technology is used to support modern surveying practices, including aerial data collection and site analysis.
+In this program, you will gain exposure to how unmanned aircraft systems enhance efficiency and accuracy in land measurement and field operations.

 Experiential and Applied Learning Opportunities